mmccarty/alacarte/README.md

 	 ~/.bashrc export RAILS_ENV="production"

-	Option 2: Set the Environment in Your Web Server Config File If you canÕt set the Rails environment variable in your shell, you must look for another way to do it.
+	Option 2: Set the Environment in Your Web Server Config File If you canï¿½t set the Rails environment variable in your shell, you must look for another way to do it.
 	The next best place is in your web server configuration.

 	Option 3: Edit environment.rb